molundb/molundb.github.io/work-experience/index.md

 ---
 layout: default
-title: CV
+title: Work Experience
 ---

-# CV
+# Work Experience

+## Senior Android Engineer - Zooplus (Netlight Consultant)

 ### _Q3 2023 - Q1 2024_

-### Senior Android Engineer - Zooplus (as Netlight Consultant)

-Zooplus is a an online reilater of pet food and supplies, with a yearly revenue of more than €2.1 billion.
-I am part of a Scrum team developing the Zooplus Android app.
+I joined Zooplus, an online retailer of pet food and supplies with a yearly revenue exceeding €2.1 billion, as a member of one of the Scrum teams responsible for developing the Zooplus Android app.

-In my first three months I have rapidly integrated into the team, becoming a major contributor to the Android app.
-I've played a crucial role in meeting the deadline for a significant new feature and have continually enhanced the codebase during feature implementation.
-Additionally, I initiated discussions and planning for essential architectural improvements while making valuable contributions to our team's Scrum process.
+- Quickly integrated into the team, becoming a key contributor and facilitating on-time delivery of a significant new feature.
+- Led and contributed to several initiatives for vital architectural improvements, including:
+  - Increasing focus on unit testing
+  - Transitioning to ViewBinding from kotlin synthetics
+  - Refining our Jenkins CI pipeline
+  - Conducting code-analysis with Sonarqube
+  - Implementing standardized code formatting
+  - Migrating to kotlin from Java
+- Took charge of the weekly Android sync meetings by creating a structured template for notes and moderating discussions.
+- Introduced Architectural Decision Records to document and guide development decisions.
+- Joined an initiative by the area architect to improve our testing strategy for the Android app, iOS app and mobile apps backend.
+- Improved our team’s Scrum process and organized sprint retros.

 <br>